pradeep3sep/interviewquestion/README ReactJs.md

 > ### What is strict mode in React?

 `React.StrictMode` is a useful component for highlighting potential problems in an application.
 Just like `<Fragment>`, `<StrictMode>` does not render any extra DOM elements.
 It activates additional checks and warnings for its descendants.
 These checks apply for _development mode_ only.

 <br>

-> ### when react has aready class based system then why they have introduced functional component
+> ### When react has aready class based system then why they have introduced functional component

 #### 1. Simplicity and Readability:
 * **Concise syntax:** Functional components are often shorter and easier to understand compared to their class-based counterparts.